philsmy/rails-nginx-passenger-ubuntu/README.markdown

 If you have trouble with PATH that changes when doing sudo, see http://stackoverflow.com/questions/257616/sudo-changes-path-why then add the following line to the same file

     echo "alias sudo='sudo env PATH=$PATH'" >> ~/.bash_aliases

+Edit /etc/ssh/sshd_config and add the following to the bottom of the file:

+    PermitUserEnvironment yes
+Then reboot sshd by running:

+    /etc/init.d/ssh reload

 Update and upgrade the system